 The Ministry Medical Group Medical Student Loan Repayment Program offers student financial aid up to $200,000 while enrolled in medical education programs.
-It requires students return to, and work as, a primary care provider in an assigned Wisconsin community in which Ministry Medical Group (MMG) has a facility (Amherst, Crandon, Eagle River, Iola, Laona, Merrill, Plover, Rhinelander, Rib Mountain, Stevens Point, Tomahawk, Waupaca, Weston or Woodruff).
+It requires students return to, and work as, a primary care provider in an assigned Wisconsin community in which Ministry Medical Group (MMG) has a facility (Amherst, Appleton, Chilton, Crandon, Eagle River, Greenville, Iola, Kaukauna, Kiel, Laona, Little Chute, Merrill, Neenah, New London, Oshkosh, Owen, Plover, Rhinelander, Rib Mountain, Stanley, Stevens Point, Thorp, Tomahawk, Waupaca, Weston or Woodruff).
 It also requires students to complete a Qualified Education Program (a course of study that prepares a student to become a licensed clinician in the state of Wisconsin).

 Immediately upon completion of medical school, earning his/her degree, and completion of any internship or residency required for the student’s area of specialty, the student agrees to return to one of the MMG communities outlined prior and establish and maintain a practice for a period of not less than five (5) years.
 The student further agrees to apply for and maintain membership on the medical staff of MMG during said five (5)-year period.